alioguzhan/dobby/README.md

 # Dobby

 Dobby is a command-line tool to track your activities / time.
-It helps you to track how much time you spent on your activites or projects.
+It helps you to track how much time you spent on your activities or projects.

-- You can ask Dobby to `start` a task when you want to start working on something.
+- You can ask Dobby `start` a task when you want to start working on something.
 - You are done?
 Tell Dobby to `stop` that activity.
 - You also can ask to Dobby to list your tasks.